gordonwatts/func-adl-types-atlas/README.md

 1. `CMake:Configure` the project
 1. `CMake:Build` the project.
 That last step you will need to do repeatedly.
 There is likely a way to automate that, but I do not know it.
+1. `CMake:Test` to run the tests.
+The tests tend to cover small unit tests, but you'll have to both run those and look at the output `yaml` to make sure it works as a system (see below).

 Running inside the container is very easy.